sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 You can manipulate the `filename` options in the `vue.config.js` to get the `Feature2` component loaded as default (`index.html`) or whatever other way you may want.

-### Setting up Mode 3 (or Integrate the Production Versions of Feature1 and Feature2 in ASP.NTE MVC View)
+### Setting up Mode 3 (or Integrate the Production Versions of Feature1 and Feature2 in ASP.NET MVC View)

 First we have to add some options to the `vue.config.js`:
 ```javascript